albertz/commandergenius/alienblaster/readme.txt

 any screen resolution.
 SDL_ListModes()[0] will always return native screen resolution, you may use 640x480 or 800x600 but it will be resized to fit the screen.
+Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1.
+Software surfaces may be of any size of course (but you don't want to do expensive memcpy).
+There is a trick to make

 To compile your own app, put your app sources into project/jni/application dir (remove Alien Blaster first), and launch script ChangeAppSettings.sh - it will put the name of your app in several places in sources.